Jens-Kluge/Statistics-Tools/README.md

 # Statistics-Tools
-Statistics Tools as standalone windows executable Provides statistical analysis as windows standalone executable without the "help" of excel Currently implemented:
+Statistics Tools as standalone windows executable.
+Provides statistical analysis as windows standalone executable without the "help" of excel.

+Currently implemented:
 - import of a csv File